 To recommend approval of NOGRR283 as recommended by ROS in the 4/2/26 ROS Report as amended by the 4/9/26 ERCOT comments

 Bob Helton seconded the motion.
-Some participants opposed the 4/28/26 ERCOT II comments and opined that modifying Non-Spin is premature without further analysis and could impede NPRR1309 and NOGRR283 from meeting their statutory objectives; and that a $15 shortage‑floor price is needed to maintain competitive market discipline.
+Some participants opposed the 4/28/26 ERCOT II comments and opined that modifying Non-Spin is premature without further analysis and could impede NPRR1309 and NOGRR283 from meeting their statutory objectives; and that a $15 ASDC shortage‑floor price is needed to maintain competitive market discipline.

 Ned Bonskowski moved to amend the main motion as follows: